ray-project/ray/doc/source/rllib/key-concepts.rst

     and defines its exploration-, inference- and training forward logic to map observations to actions.
     *(right)* In more complex setups, a :py:class:`~ray.rllib.core.rl_module.multi_rl_module.MultiRLModule` contains many submodules, each itself an :py:class:`~ray.rllib.core.rl_module.rl_module.RLModule` instance and identified by a ``ModuleID``.
-This way, arbitrarily complex multi-model and multi-agent algorithms can be implemented.
+This way, you can implement arbitrarily complex multi-model and multi-agent algorithms.

 In a nutshell, an :py:class:`~ray.rllib.core.rl_module.rl_module.RLModule` carries the neural network models and defines how to use them during the three phases of its RL lifecycle: